 Safety is our top priority!!

-2. The law requires that a person using firearms on the range must have a current PAL for the firearm type (non-restricted, restricted or prohibited) that he/she is using.
+2. The law requires that a person owning those firearms on the range must have a current PAL for the firearm type (non-restricted, restricted or prohibited) that he/she is using.

-b) Members choosing to use the outdoor range at their convenience must ALSO purchase a range access key and attend the orientation course.
+3. a) Members choosing to use the outdoor range at their convenience must purchase a range access key and attend the orientation course.
 This use is limited to members of the VWF only!

-d) A range access key is not required for scheduled club shooting and social events, but you must have a valid AFGA (VWF club) membership.
+c) A range access key is not required for scheduled club shooting and social events, but you must have a valid AFGA membership.